-The Social Partnership Forum (SPF) offers employers in the NHS the opportunity to discuss and debate the development and implementation of the workforce implications of policies.
+The Social Partnership Forum (SPF) offers employers in the NHS the opportunity to discuss, debate and influence the development and implementation of policies that impact on the health workforce.

 News from the latest national SPF meeting

 The SPF currently has three subgroups which focus on specific workforce related issues: